ionicstraw/should-i-get-this-or-not/README.md

 the tights came in the mail today, okk def overpriced haha as expected but i like themm, i got another pair from a diff website by the same french designer that are in gold but they were a little discounted BUT they're originally $450. i think i just want to work on my app this weekend too, i really want to figure out things, maybe next weekend or next next weekend. gotta get to that cafe early tho bc it gets packed and ppl start moving the furniture around.

-want https://www.revolve.com/commando-faux-patent-leather-legging-in-mauve/dp/CMAN-WP125/ but havent decided on the color, they have white (maybe), black (works with everything) but pink also looks fun
+want https://www.revolve.com/commando-faux-patent-leather-legging-in-mauve/dp/CMAN-WP125/ but havent decided on the color, they have white (maybe), black (works with everything) but pink also looks fun. got them in black yesterday, ill play around with all of these things during/after thanksgiving. i work hard and then i play hard, right now, i have to work hard.